 Beta-blockers may be prescribed to:

-There are many types of medicines, herbs, and supplements that can affect how beta-blockers work.
-Since there are many different kinds of beta-blockers, drug interactions will vary depending on the specific medicine that you are prescribed.
-Before you begin taking a beta-blocker, talk to your doctor about all of the prescription medicines, over-the-counter products, and supplements that you are taking.
+There are many types of medications, herbs, and supplements that can affect how beta-blockers work.
+Since there are many different kinds of beta-blockers, drug interactions will vary depending on the specific medication that you are prescribed.
+Before you begin taking a beta-blocker, talk to your doctor about all of the prescription medications, over-the-counter products, and supplements that you are taking.

 If you have certain conditions, you may not be able to take some types of beta-blockers.
 For example, if you have asthma or

 (COPD), certain beta-blockers may make your symptoms worse.
 This class of drugs may also affect diabetes, asthma, heart block,

 peripheral artery disease, and other conditions.
 If you are pregnant or nursing, it is important to discuss the risks of taking a beta-blockers with your doctor.

 Talk to your doctor about your condition and any concerns that you have about taking beta-blockers.

 Side effects include but are not limited to: